Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-gddxBoi8DxY.md

 ---
-title: "Q&A: Any plans on updating Vehicles and Planning Routes?"
+title: "October 13th, 2020 Livestream Q&A: Any plans on updating Vehicles and Planning Routes?"
 date: "2020-10-13"
 layout: transcript
 topics: